You won’t believe how good Italian pot roast is! This slow cooker beef roast is sure to become a family favorite (and it’s easy to make).

 - 1 bay leaf

-- 1 jar (12 oz) roasted red peppers, drained and chopped
+- 1 jar (12 oz.) roasted red peppers, drained and chopped (see note)

 - Heat oil in large skillet over medium high heat.
 Mix flour, salt, and pepper.
 Cut beef roast into 4 large pieces, coat in flour mixture, and sear until browned on all sides, about 4 minutes per side.
 Place in slow cooker.

-- Leftovers can also be frozen for 2-3 months.
+- Leftovers can also be frozen for 2 to 3 months.
 Thaw overnight in the fridge before reheating.